top of page

 Fonds de la recherche du Québec – Santé:

-Mme.
 Carole Jabet, Scientific Director

 As Scientific Director, Carole works to support excellence in health research, recognized worldwide and which contributes to the well-being of the population.
 During her career, she participated in the establishment of research funding programs and structuring projects and in the establishment of high benefit partnerships with private and public actors in the health sector.
 She also actively contributes to the definition and implementation of initiatives facilitating the development and integration of innovations in the health care network.

-Carole Jabet is an engineer from the École Centrale de Lyon and a PhD in molecular biophysics from the École Centrale de Paris, a postdoctoral fellow in the Biophysics department of Johns Hopkins School of Medicine.
+Carole is an engineer from the École Centrale de Lyon and a PhD in molecular biophysics from the École Centrale de Paris, a postdoctoral fellow in the Biophysics department of Johns Hopkins School of Medicine.
 She has held positions for technical and economic evaluation of innovations (Agence nationale de valorization de la recherche, ANVAR) and for strategic management of scientific affairs (VP, Scientific Affairs - Génome Québec; partner at CapCOGITO; Deputy Director of Research at the Center Hospitalier de l'Université de Montréal - CHUM).

 Michael Smith Health Research BC:

-Ontario Ministry of Health
+Ontario Ministry of Health:

 Jeffrey Zon, Team Lead and Manager